Home Community Parenting Resources

 Perhaps most importantly, find a time daily to connect with your child without phones, work or other interruptions.
 Setting aside 15 minutes each day for “special time”or “together time” with your child that you and they can count on helps them feel better about being independent and following your family’s expectations.
 During this special time, let your child choose the activity (from up to 3 things you select) and stay focused on the activity and your child the whole ten minutes – it helps fill them up for when they need to be independent.

-Many families and children are experiencing more anxiety now than ever before.
-In addition to feeling socially isolated, COVID has greatly impacted normal routines and the resulting fears of catching COVID and going about daily life are real for so many of us.
+Many families and children experienced increased anxiety during the height of the pandemic that may still be at play.
 Learning to manage anxiety is really about building up tolerance to it, not making it go away.
 The more we can help our children rely on themselves, instead of us, to help them feel better, the stronger they will feel.

 The Child Mind Institute recommends that parents: Structure the day, avoid giving too much reassurance so your children don’t learn to rely on you too much, model calm yourself, and look for the positive.
 Read the article linked above for more information.
 Remember, one of the best ways you can help your child is by taking care of yourself!
 Check out some information about managing your own anxiety in the tab below.